-Our facilities provide skilled nursing care, rehabilitative services, dementia/Alzheimer’s Care, long-term care and residential care to veterans and eligible family members.
+We provides skilled nursing care, rehabilitative services, memory care, long term care and residential care to Veterans and eligible family members.

 Who Is Eligible for Admission at Maine Veterans’ Homes?

-- Veterans who were residents of Maine at the time of their entry into the U.S. Armed Forces or who are residents of Maine at the time of application to Maine Veterans’ Home.
+Veterans who were residents of Maine at the time of their entry into the U.S. Armed Forces or who are residents of Maine at the time of application to Maine Veterans’ Homes.

-- Veterans must have served one or more days on federal active duty other than for training purposes in the U.S. Armed Forces including the Reserve and National Guard.
+In addition, Veterans must have served one or more days on federal active duty other than for training purposes in the U.S. Armed Forces, including those who served in the Reserve and National Guard.

 If I Didn’t Serve During Wartime, Am I Eligible for Admission?

-Yes, as a veteran, you may qualify for admission even if you never served in war.
+Yes, as a Veteran, you may qualify for admission even if you never served in a war.
 Those serving with the Reserve and National Guard also may qualify for services at Maine Veterans’ Homes.

 Are Merchant Marines Eligible for Admission at Maine Veterans’ Homes?

 As an auxiliary to the U.S. Navy, a Merchant Marine may be eligible for services at Maine Veterans’ Homes if he or she has military service documentation, such as a DD Form 214.
-The best way to determine eligibility is to contact our veteran admissions specialists here at Maine Veterans Home.
+The best way to determine eligibility is to contact our veteran admissions specialists here at Maine Veterans’ Homes.

 Are Spouses Eligible for Admission at Maine Veterans’ Homes?

-Per regulations, 75% of our beds are reserved for veterans at any time.
-No more than 25% of residents may be other than veterans.
 Therefore, eligibility for a spouse or widower/widow of a veteran depends on availability.
-We do advise all interested veterans and eligible family members to get on a wait list, as we do have wait lists at each location.
+We do advise all interested veterans and eligible family members to join the waitlist for your preferred location.

 Veteran Health Care Benefits

-Gaining veteran health care benefits from Veterans Affairs is separate from gaining eligibility for services at Maine Veterans’ Homes.
+Getting Veteran health care benefits from the U.S. Department of Veterans Affairs is separate from gaining eligibility for services at Maine Veterans’ Homes.